Faculty and Staff

 Expertise: political communication, marketing, communication & media strategy.

-Alykhan is a Program Manager at the Graduate School of Media and Communications (GSMC), Aga Khan University.
+Alykhan is Head of Training at the Graduate School of Media and Communications (GSMC), Aga Khan University.
 He has led the development and implementation of various projects pertaining to executive education, grants, partnerships and fellowships.
 Notably, he founded the Mobile Video Journalism Fellowship (a collaboration with Facebook) and successfully managed the Transforming Leadership for 21st Century Africa program in collaboration with the Harvard Kennedy School.

 Outside of work, Alykhan is the vice-chair of the Aga Khan Youth and Sports Board for Kenya and directs youth development strategy and operations for the Ismaili community across Eastern and Southern Africa.
 He is passionate about leadership, mentorship, communication, lifelong learning and technology.
 On the weekends you can find him searching for the best coffee in Kenya.
 Alykhan holds a Bachelor of Arts (Hons) in Business and Marketing from Anglia Ruskin University, UK.